Your seat decides the quality of your viewing experience at theatres, and the same holds for the Sydney Opera House.

 The Forecourt is the only outdoor performance space in the Sydney Opera House.

-Once again, it is not possible to recommend the best seats because this venue has outdoor, flexible seating.
+Once again, it is impossible to recommend the best seats because this venue has flexible outdoor seating.

 Now that you know the seats offering the best experience, why don’t you check out the ongoing shows at Sydney Opera House.

-You can also get a better idea of the interiors by going on a Sydney Opera House tour.
+You can also better understand the interiors by going on a Sydney Opera House tour.

 Popular attractions in Sydney